xyproto/algernon/README.md

 // Set a HTTP status code and output a message (optional). error(number[, string])

-// Serve a file that exists in the same directory as the script. serve(string)
+// Serve a file that exists in the same directory as the script.
+Takes a filename. serve(string)

-// Return the rendered contents of a file that exists in the same directory as the script. render(string)
+// Return the rendered contents of a file that exists in the same directory as the script.
+Takes a filename. render(string) -> string

 // Return a table with keys and values as given in a posted form, or as given in the URL. formdata() -> table